PipedreamHQ/pipedream/docs/docs/components/guidelines/README.md

 As a general heuristic, set the default timer interval to 15 minutes.
 However, you may set a custom interval (greater or less than 15 minutes) if appropriate for the specific source.
 Users may also override the default value at any time.

-#### Emit Events on First Run

-Polling sources should emit events on the first run.
-This helps users to know their source works when they activate it.
-This also provides users with events they can immediately use to support workflow development.
-Do not emit multiple pages of results or more than 100 events on the first run (as a general heuristic, emit the first page of results returned by the API).

 #### Rate Limit Optimization